Palestinians suffer fuel crisis in Gaza

 “These chronic shortages are reaching beyond the rationing of electricity and water for households which has been a feature over the past several years, to a situation where day-to-day life for Gazans is ever more difficult,” Gaylard said in a statement on Thursday.

-The shortages have spawned a black market, with the price of a liter of diesel approaching seven Israeli shekels ($1.87) compared with 2.50 shekels ($0.67) before the crisis.
+The shortages have spawned a black market, with the price of a litre of diesel approaching seven Israeli shekels ($1.87) compared with 2.50 shekels ($0.67) before the crisis.

-Mohammed Khail, who owns a motorized rickshaw, said he has not worked for four days since his tiny vehicle ran out of fuel.
+Mohammed Khail, who owns a motorised rickshaw, said he has not worked for four days since his tiny vehicle ran out of fuel.
 “I blame the whole world for the problem,” he said.
+(Editing by Jeffrey Heller and Robert Woodward)